ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 are supported by their associated Unencrypted Resolvers.
-If an Unencrypted Resolver is accessible using an IPv4 address, it ought to provide an A record for an IPv4 address of the Designated Resolver; similarly, if it is accessible using an IPv6 address, it ought to provide a AAAA record an IPv6 address of the Designated Resolver.
-The Designated Resolver can supported more address families than the Unencrypted Resolver, but it ought not to support fewer.
+If an Unencrypted Resolver is accessible using an IPv4 address, it ought to provide an A record for an IPv4 address of the Designated Resolver; similarly, if it is accessible using an IPv6 address, it ought to provide a AAAA record of an IPv6 address of the Designated Resolver.
+The Designated Resolver can support more address families than the Unencrypted Resolver, but it ought not to support fewer.
 If this is not done, clients that only have connectivity over one address family might not be able to access the Designated Resolver.

 If the recursive resolver that receives this query has no Designated Resolvers, it SHOULD return NODATA for queries to the "resolver.arpa" SUDN.